Emcrowz/Emcrowz.github.io/README.md

 ## Roadmap

 - ~~Refactor old page and relplace with new version utilising TailwindCSS (Finished: 2024-10)~~
+- Fix the responsive design layout.
+On mobile phones doesn't look as good than on the widescreens. [ Doing ]
 - Clean code and refactor to make code cleaner [ Upcoming ]
 - Transfer static page to the Blazor app